 Did you know?

 - The huge fire began early in the morning in a tiny bakery on Pudding Lane owned by a man called Thomas Farriner.
 He’d forgotten to put out the fire in his oven the night before.

 - Samuel Pepys was worried that the fire was becoming too large, and asked King Charles II for help.

 - Lots of people went to St. Paul’s Cathedral to escape from the fire because it was made from stone – stone does not burn.
-But, some of the roof was made from wood, so this didn’t turn out to be a very good plan.
+But some of the roof was made of wood, so this didn’t turn out to be a very good plan!

 - The fire burnt down a lot of buildings – over 13,000 houses, 87 churches and even St. Paul’s Cathedral!

 - Around 70,000 people lost their homes in the fire.
 These people had to set up tends in the fields around London so they had a place to stay.

 - Houses burned so easily because they were made from wood and straw.
 Plus, they were built close together along narrow streets, so the fire was able to move around easily and quickly.

 - In March 1667, Samuel Pepys wrote that he could still see some cellars that were smoking from the fire – six months after it was put out!